marijnh/Eloquent-JavaScript/01_values.md

 {{index exponent, "scientific notation", [number, notation]}}

-For very big or very small numbers, you may also use scientific notation by adding an _e_ (for _exponent_), followed by the exponent of the number.
+For very big or very small numbers, you may also use scientific notation by adding an _e_ (for _exponent_), followed by the exponent of the number:

 ```
 2.998e8